-You'll find lots of information about how to sow, grow and give cut flowers throughout my blog here at The Floral Project, but in this post I wanted to create a 1-page guide so you've got something to refer back to whenever you're looking at your cut flower journey and not sure what to do next.
+You'll find lots of information about how to sow flower seeds all throughout my website and socials, but in this post I wanted to create a 1-page guide so you've got something to refer back to whenever you're on the journey of creating your own cut flower patch and you're not sure what to do next.

 Here goes....The 10 Ps of Growing Cut Flowers to Give....

 (new made up word to fit with my theme of the letter P)